`The peculiar risk lay in the possibility of

 which had flashed before me, was also heir to all the ages.

-`I thought of the flickering pillars and of my theory of an
+`I thought of the flickering pillars and of my

 underground ventilation.
 I began to suspect their true import.